Fintech SEO Strategy: A Complete Guide to Ranking in Competitive Markets

 | Content | Provides general helpful information that aligns with Google’s E-E-A-T content standards. | Follows Google’s YMYL standards that require accurate, factual information about financial topics. |

-| Technical SEO | Maintains basic core web vitals, such as page load speed and mobile responsiveness. | Emphasizes website security, data privacy, and mobile stability to gain trust signals. |
+| Technical SEO | Maintains basic core web vitals, such as page load speed and mobile responsiveness. | Emphasizes website security, data privacy, mobile stability, and app indexability |

-| Authority | Builds relevant links through effective link building services. | Starts with proof of financial expertise and safety. |
+| Authority | Builds relevant links through effective link building services. | Requires links from financial press, regulatory bodies, and fintech partner ecosystems |

 Why SEO is Important for Fintech Companies